A Comprehensive Review of Movement Disorders for the Clinical Practitioner

 Joseph Jankovic, MD, Baylor College of Medicine, Houston, TX, USA

-The 2020 “Aspen Course” marks the 30th anniversary of the course and proposes to reimagine the highly successful course; originally accredited for CME by Columbia University until transferred to MDS in 2016.
-This year participants will receive the value of the Aspen Course that is consistent of robust scientific content and interaction with the leaders and innovators of the movement disorders field in a virtual platform.
+The 2021 “Aspen Course” is the highly successful program originally accredited for CME by Columbia University until transferred to MDS in 2016.
+The program provides a robust scientific content and interaction with the leaders and innovators of the movement disorders field.

 These opportunities and content makes the Aspen Course a unique opportunity for those early career movement disorders specialists, in particular Movement Disorders Fellows, to advance their knowledge and evaluate their careers through advice from advanced professionals in the field.

-This course is designed for general neurologists, neurology residents, Movement Disorders fellows, and other health professionals who wish to enhance their knowledge of Movement Disorders.
-Additional programs such as luncheons and professional development are planned for fellows.
+This course is designed for general neurologists, neurosurgeons, neuroscientists, neurology residents, Movement Disorders fellows, physical therapists, occupational therapists, speech therapists, dieticians as well as other health professionals seeking to enhance their knowledge of Movement Disorders.

 Upon completion of this program, participants will be able to: